biggis-project/biggis-docs/docs/demos/hotspot_analysis.md

 - we store our data as a distributed raster (in geotrellis catalog)
 - our hotspot analysis uses the standard G* with variable window

-First, we need to express the $G^*$ formula in terms of the map algebra operations.
+First, we need to express the G* formula in terms of the map algebra operations.

 ### Scala code snippets